MarissaWood/fitness-friends-api/README.md

 ## Contribution guidelines

 If you would like to contribute to this project, make sure you check out the front end [repository](https://github.com/lenelow/fitness-friends).

+If you find a bug, create an issue with very clear instructions on how to recreate the bug.

+If you want to contribute to the code, checkout a new branch and create a pull request into the development branch.

 ## Future Directions & Unsolved Problems